itsDaiton/masters-thesis/README.md

-# masters-thesis
+# Exploration and Comparison of Transformers for Image Classification

-Placeholder repository for my master's thesis code and experiment results (WIP).
+Repository for working on my master's thesis (WIP).

+⚠️Content of this repository is highly experimental.⚠️

+## Description
+TBD

+## Built With
+TBD

+## Models
+TBD

+## Results
+TBD

+## Authors
+- David Poslušný